rossta/rossta.github.com/source/blog/2015-11-18-what-is-enumerator.md

 Okay, big deal.
 What does this get us?
 Glad you asked.

-Instances of Enumerator are enumerable objects so you can call enumerable methods on them:
+Instances of Enumerator are enumerable:

 ```ruby
 e = [1, 2, 3].map